Jean R. Hausheer, MD, FACS

 - Residency: Department of Ophthalmology, Mayo Graduate School of Medicine, Rochester, MN, 1982-1985

 A native of Missouri, she started medical school at the age of 17, attending the combined BA/MD program at the University of Missouri Kansas City.
-At the age of 23, she started ophthalmic resident training at the Mayo Clinic in Rochester, Minnesota, where she also completed her chief residency off-site in Phoenix, Arizona.
-Dr. Hausheer started comprehensive ophthalmology at the age of 27 in Kansas City, working both academically at UMKC teaching ophthalmology residents and in private practice.
+At the age of 23, she started ophthalmic resident training at the Mayo Clinic in Rochester, Minnesota, where she also completed chief residency with Mayo at Phoenix, Arizona.
+Dr. Hausheer started comprehensive ophthalmology at the in Kansas City, working both academically at UMKC teaching ophthalmology residents and in private practice.
 In 1994, Dr. Hausheer certified and began refractive surgery procedures.
-In 1998, she became director of refractive eye surgery at UMKC.
+In 1998, she became director of refractive eye surgery at UMKC Department of Ophthalmology.
 In 2002, Dr. Hausheer became partner at Sabates Eye Centers and department of ophthalmology residency program director at UMKC in 2006.
 Under her leadership as program director, the UMKC Dept of Ophthalmology was able to achieve 5-year re-accreditation.
-She achieved the rank of professor in summer 2011 at UMKC School of Medicine.
+She achieved the rank of professor in 2011 at UMKC School of Medicine.
+Hausheer has served on the Dean McGee Ophthalmic Residency Program Evaluation Committee and the Clinical Competency Committees since 2012.

-Dr. Hausheer is past president of the Missouri Society of Eye Physicians and Surgeons, and is immediate past president of the Oklahoma Academy of Ophthalmology.
-Dr. Hausheer is past president of the Missouri State Board of Healing Arts where she served two terms.
+Dr. Hausheer is a past president of the Missouri Society of Eye Physicians and Surgeons and the Oklahoma Academy of Ophthalmology.
+Dr. Hausheer is also a past president of the Missouri State Board of Healing Arts where she served two terms under gubernatorial appointment.

-Dr. Hausheer is immediate past president of the Oklahoma State Medical Association, and currently serves on the Oklahoma Opioid Overdose Fatality Review board appointed by the attorney general.
+Dr. Hausheer is past president of the Oklahoma State Medical Association, and has served on the Oklahoma Opioid Overdose Fatality Review board appointed by the attorney general since 2018.

 Dr. Hausheer received the Honor Award by the American Academy of Ophthalmology in 1997, and in 2007, received the Marjorie Sirridge, MD Lectureship Award for “Outstanding Woman Physician” for UMKC School of Medicine.
 She is a member of Alpha Omega Alpha Medical Honor Society and has received the American Medical Association Physician Recognition Honor Award numerous times since 1998.

 Dr. Hausheer served seven years as Missouri state councilor to the American Academy of Ophthalmology Council.
-In 2002, she represented the surgical subspecialty of ophthalmology on the American College of Surgeons Political Action Committee where she served as vice chair.
+In 2002, she represented the surgical subspecialty of ophthalmology on the American College of Surgeons Political Action Committee where she served as vice chair, representing all surgical subspecialties.

-Dr. Hausheer chaired the American Academy of Ophthalmology Committee on Resident Education for a number of years, where she started a national pilot project in surgical simulation.
+Dr. Hausheer chaired the American Academy of Ophthalmology Committee on Resident Education for a number of years, where she started a national pilot project on the subject of surgical simulation.
 She has served as associate examiner for the American Board of Ophthalmology since 1994, where she’s also written MOC, PORT, WQE, and oral exam questions in the specialty of optics/physics and refractive surgery.

 Academically, Dr. Hausheer was honored to receive Teacher of the Year in 2007 by the UMKC School of Medicine Department of Ophthalmology Residents.